unimelb/pattern-lib/docs/docs.md

 </script>
 ```

-The content of the markdown file will appear at the start of the story's REAMDE.
-If you want the README to not show anything else, simply disable the `source` option:
+The content of the markdown file will appear at the start of the story's README.
+If don't want the README to show anything else, disable the `source` option:

 ```js
 export default {